YichaoOU/HemTools/docs/content/Visualization/volcano_plot.rst

     $ HemTools volcano_plot -f input_data

 .. note:: EnhancedVolcano is installed on rhel7.
-This subcmd is not interative.
-Please wait for the job finished in order to see the figure.
+This subcmd is not interative, meaning that you can't see this figure in a minute.
+Once the figure is made, it will be emailed to you.